Kára McCullough: Pageantry

 Prior to winning Miss District of Columbia USA 2017, she was the first runner-up for Miss District of Columbia USA twice, in 2015 and 2016, respectively, to Lizzy Olsen and Deshauna Barber.
 In 2017, she was crowned Miss District of Columbia USA 2017 by Miss USA 2016 Barber.
 On May 14, 2017, McCullough competed in the Miss USA 2017 pageant in Las Vegas.
 She went on to win the competition, beating out first runner-up Chhavi Verg of New Jersey and second runner-up Meridith Gould of Minnesota.
 During her time at Miss USA, McCullough received media attention and praise for deciding to compete with her natural hair, which was seen as support for the natural hair movement.
 McCullough was both criticized and praised for her conservative question answers, stating that health care was a privilege for the working and not a right, in addition to calling herself an "equalist" as opposed to a feminist.
 She is the seventh Miss USA titleholder born outside the United States.

-As Miss USA, McCullough earned the right to represent the United States at Miss Universe 2017 on November 26, 2017.
-Like Miss USA 2017, the competition was held in Las Vegas.
-McCullough advanced to the top ten of the competition before being eliminated.
-The winner of the competition was ultimately Demi-Leigh Nel-Peters of South Africa.
+As Miss USA, McCullough represented the United States at Miss Universe 2017 on November 26, 2017, in Las Vegas.
+Her national costume was an atom, representing women in science.
+McCullough reached the top ten of the competition before being eliminated.
+The winner of the competition was Demi-Leigh Nel-Peters of South Africa.

 On May 21, 2018, McCullough crowned Sarah Rose Summers as her successor at the Miss USA 2018 competition, held in Shreveport, Louisiana.

 Personal life

-In January 2020, McCullough announced her engagement to professional basketball player Garrett Temple whom she married later that year, in a private ceremony because of the COVID-19 pandemic.
-They have one child.
+In 2020, McCullough married professional basketball player Garrett Temple, in a private ceremony.
+They have two children.
 Temple's father-in-law is Collis Temple, a former professional basketball player.